maxzzzz666/EmailSpammer/README.md

 python3 emailspammer2.py

-Use for sending lots of messages to multiple emails
+Use for sending lots of messages to one email

 if it says password not accepted go here;